Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Preliminaries and Motivations

-\parh{DNN Compilation.}~DL compilers typically accept a high-level description of a \textit{well-trained} DNN model, exported from DL frameworks like PyTorch as their input.
-During the compilation, DL compilers often convert the DNN model into intermediate representations (IRs) for optimizations.
-High-level, platform-agnostic IRs are often graph-based, specifying the DNN model's computation flow.
-Platform specific IRs, such as TVM's TensorIR and Glow's High Level Optimizer (HLO) , specify how the DNN model is implemented on a specific hardware backend and support hardware-specific optimizations.
-Finally, DL compilers convert their low-level IRs into assembly code (or first into standard LLVM/CUDA IR~\cite{Lattner2004LLVM,nvidiair}) for execution.
+\parh{DNN Compilation.}~DL compilers typically accept a high-level description of a \textit{well-trained} DNN model, exported from DL frameworks like PyTorch, as their input.
+During compilation, DL compilers often convert the model into intermediate representations (IRs) for optimizations.
+High-level, platform-agnostic IRs are often graph-based, specifying the model's computation flow.
+Platform-specific IRs such as TVM's TensorIR and Glow's High Level Optimizer (HLO) specify how the DNN model is implemented on a specific hardware backend and support hardware-specific optimizations.
+Optimizations performed by DL compilers often include constant folding, operator fusion (e.g., fusing a ReLU operator with a preceding convolution operator), platform-aware scheduling, and others.
+Finally, DL compilers convert their low-level IRs into assembly code (or first into standard LLVM/CUDA IR~\cite{Lattner2004LLVM,nvidiair}).

-\parh{DNN Executable and Runtime.}~Popular DL compilers like TVM~\cite{chen2018tvm} and Glow~\cite{rotem2018glow} emit DNN executables in the standard ELF format and can be executed on mainstream CPUs and GPUs.
-The emitted DNN executables can be in a standalone executable or a shared library (a \texttt{.so} file that can be loaded by other programs).
-Without loss of generality, we focus on the \texttt{.so} format in this paper, but our attack pipeline and findings can be easily extended to standalone executables. \F~\ref{fig:exe} compares deploying DNN executables in CPU \& main memory with running DNN models in PyTorch.
-Typically, a DNN executable contains all computation logic of a DNN model in a single executable.
-DNN executables show a distinct paradigm compared to DL frameworks that essentially interpret the DNN model in a computational graph and offloads low-level computation to external kernel libraries like cuDNN~\cite{chetlur2014cudnn} and MKL-DNN~\cite{mkldnn} on GPUs and CPUs.
+\parh{DNN Executables.}~Popular DL compilers including TVM~\cite{chen2018tvm} and Glow~\cite{rotem2018glow} emit DNN executables in the standard ELF format to be executed on mainstream CPUs and other hardware.
+The emitted DNN executables can be in a standalone executable or a shared library (a \texttt{.so} file loadable by other programs).
+Without loss of generality, we focus on the \texttt{.so} format in this paper; our attack pipeline and findings can be easily applied to standalone executables.
+Traditionally, DL frameworks essentially interpret the DNN model as a computational graph and offload low-level computation to external kernel libraries like cuDNN~\cite{chetlur2014cudnn} and MKL-DNN~\cite{mkldnn}.
+DNN executables, in contrast, usually do not rely on runtime libraries, but have all computation operations compiled into the binary (e.g., via just-in-time compilation), often in specialized form and fused with other operations.